Rain may fall,

 And now it’s You who I worship

-This poem was written/submitted by Tracey Duffy.
+This post was submitted by Tracey Duffy.

 Unbroken, kept safe